-Rick graduated from Head-Royce in 1988 and currently has three children in the lower school: Buck '23, Wallace '26, and John Robert '29, who is a new member of the Kindergarten class.
+Rick graduated from Head-Royce in 1988 and currently has three children in the Lower School: Buck '23, Wallace '26, and John Robert '29.
 Rick currently serves as Chairman of the Governance Board of a large (>$1B) investment fund complex.
 He previously worked at BlackRock as Head of the Hedge Fund Group and Global Head of Alternatives Distribution.
 He was a long-standing voting member of BlackRock’s Corporate Governance and Responsible Investment Committee.
 He also was Global Head of Investment Strategy for the Global Markets Strategy group, which ran one of the world's largest global macro hedge funds.
-Rick's work on economic clusters was published in Michael Porter's "On Competition" and The Harvard Business Review.
+Rick's work on economic clusters was published in Michael Porter's On Competition and The Harvard Business Review.
 He also published business and economics research in the Wall Street Journal, Stanford Journal of Economics, and Institutional Investor, and was a frequent currency commentator on Bloomberg TV.
 Rick earned a B.A. degree in economics, with honors, from Stanford University in 1992 and an MBA degree from Harvard University in 1997.
-He also was a Fulbright Scholar in Tunis, Tunisia.
+He also was a 1996 Fulbright Scholar in Tunis, Tunisia.

-Vangeria Harvey has practiced law in the Bay Area for over twenty years.
-She is currently employed by the County of Alameda working at the Department of Child Support Services.
-Prior to joining the County, she advocated for the rights of children and seniors.
-She is a dedicated parent volunteer at Head-Royce and currently serves as an Upper School Liaison on the Parents’ Association and is Co-Chair of the African American Family Network (AAFN), and devotes passion and energy into the Nia Speaker of Color Series and the NIA Endowed Scholarship at the School.
+Vangeria Harvey has practiced law in the Bay Area for over 20 years.
+She is currently employed by the County of Alameda in the Department of Child Support Services.
+Prior to joining the county, she advocated for the rights of children and seniors.
+She is a dedicated parent volunteer at Head-Royce and currently serves as an Upper School Liaison on the Parents’ Association and is Co-Chair of the African American Family Network (AAFN).
+Vangeria also devotes passion and energy to the NIA Speaker of Color Series and the NIA Endowed Scholarship at the School.
 She earned her B.A. in Political Science from UC Berkeley and her J.D. from UC Davis School of Law.
-She and her husband, Haywood, are the proud parents of two lifers at Head Royce, Harrison ’17 and Madison ’22.
+She and her husband, Haywood, are the proud parents of two lifers at Head-Royce– Harrison ’17 and Madison ’22.

 Wanda M. Holland Greene

-Wanda M. Holland Greene is the head of The Hamlin School in San Francisco.
+Wanda M. Holland Greene is the Head of School at The Hamlin School in San Francisco.
 Prior to her leadership at Hamlin, she served for 11 years as a senior administrator and ex-officio trustee at The Park School in Brookline, MA.
-She began her career in education at The Columbia Greenhouse Nursery School and continued thereafter at The Chapin School, where she served as a teacher, advisor, and the school’s first Director of Student Life.
-She is a former trustee of the National Association of Independent Schools, Concord Academy, The Chapin School, Cornerstone Literacy, Inc., Hamilton Family Center, and Lick-Wilmerding High School, and a past member of Columbia University’s Board of Visitors.
+Wanda began her career in education at Columbia Greenhouse Nursery School and continued thereafter at The Chapin School, where she served as a teacher, advisor, and the school’s first director of student life.
+She is a former trustee of the National Association of Independent Schools, Concord Academy, The Chapin School, and other organizations.
 Currently, she serves as a trustee at Columbia University, is an Education Fellow at The Aspen Institute, and is also an advisor to Common Sense Media and Carney Sandoe Associates.
 Holland Greene earned a B.A. from Columbia College in English Literature with a concentration in psychology.
 She holds an M.A. in curriculum design and instruction from Teachers College.
 She has been named one of San Francisco’s Most Influential Women in Bay Area Business and was recently awarded a Women Making History Award by the San Francisco Commission and Department on the Status of Women.
 She has two sons who attend Head-Royce–David ’23 and Jonathan ’26.

-Head of School
+Crystal Land, Head of School